Everspin Technologies (NASDAQ:MRAM) Releases Q3 2022 Earnings Guidance

-Everspin Technologies (NASDAQ:MRAM – Get Rating) issued an update on its third quarter 2022 earnings guidance on Friday morning.
-The company provided earnings per share guidance of 0-$0.05 for the period, compared to the consensus earnings per share estimate of $0.04.
+Everspin Technologies (NASDAQ:MRAM – Get Rating) updated its third quarter 2022 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of 0-$0.05 for the period, compared to the consensus estimate of $0.04.
 The company issued revenue guidance of $14.40 million-$15.40 million, compared to the consensus revenue estimate of $15.75 million.

 Institutional Inflows and Outflows

-Several institutional investors and hedge funds have recently bought and sold shares of the stock.
-Vanguard Group Inc. raised its holdings in Everspin Technologies by 15.6% during the first quarter.
-Vanguard Group Inc. now owns 736,232 shares of the business services provider’s stock worth $6,413,000 after buying an additional 99,584 shares during the last quarter.
-Renaissance Technologies LLC raised its holdings in shares of Everspin Technologies by 2.4% in the first quarter.
-Renaissance Technologies LLC now owns 269,806 shares of the business services provider’s stock valued at $2,350,000 after purchasing an additional 6,300 shares during the last quarter.
-Royal Bank of Canada increased its holdings in Everspin Technologies by 41.9% during the first quarter.
-Royal Bank of Canada now owns 205,500 shares of the business services provider’s stock worth $1,790,000 after buying an additional 60,710 shares during the last quarter.
-Bank of New York Mellon Corp increased its holdings in Everspin Technologies by 39.9% during the first quarter.
-Bank of New York Mellon Corp now owns 56,919 shares of the business services provider’s stock worth $496,000 after buying an additional 16,245 shares during the last quarter.
-Finally, State Street Corp increased its holdings in Everspin Technologies by 12.4% during the first quarter.
-State Street Corp now owns 45,088 shares of the business services provider’s stock worth $393,000 after buying an additional 4,961 shares during the last quarter.
-54.57% of the stock is owned by institutional investors.
+Large investors have recently added to or reduced their stakes in the company.
+Principal Financial Group Inc. acquired a new stake in shares of Everspin Technologies during the 2nd quarter worth $55,000.
+PDT Partners LLC boosted its stake in Everspin Technologies by 13.6% in the first quarter.
+PDT Partners LLC now owns 21,588 shares of the business services provider’s stock valued at $188,000 after buying an additional 2,588 shares in the last quarter.
+State Street Corp boosted its stake in Everspin Technologies by 12.4% in the first quarter.
+State Street Corp now owns 45,088 shares of the business services provider’s stock valued at $393,000 after buying an additional 4,961 shares in the last quarter.
+Bank of New York Mellon Corp boosted its stake in Everspin Technologies by 39.9% in the first quarter.
+Bank of New York Mellon Corp now owns 56,919 shares of the business services provider’s stock valued at $496,000 after buying an additional 16,245 shares in the last quarter.
+Finally, Royal Bank of Canada boosted its stake in Everspin Technologies by 41.9% in the first quarter.
+Royal Bank of Canada now owns 205,500 shares of the business services provider’s stock valued at $1,790,000 after buying an additional 60,710 shares in the last quarter.
+Institutional investors own 54.57% of the company’s stock.

 Everspin Technologies Company Profile